 First point of contact

-Not everyone is comfortable doing everything online.
-Some customers just want to talk.
-They want to make sure there’s real people behind the online store.
+Not everyone likes doing everything online.
+Some customers want to talk to a real person.

-Your e-Commerce customer service team play this role as the first point of contact for your brand.
+Your e-Commerce customer service team acts as the first point of contact for your brand.

-Prepare a clear opening statement for the team so they sound friendly, polite and helpful.
+Prepare a clear opening statement for the team.
+It needs to sound friendly, polite and helpful.

-For example, here’s one we used on a previous project :-
+For example, here’s one we’ve used before :-

-Hi you’ve reached *name of customer service rep* from the (name of your online store), how can I help you?
+Hi, you’ve reached *name of customer service rep* from *name of store*.
+How can I help you?

-Thank you for calling the (name of the e-Commerce store)
+Thank you for calling (name of the store)

-Our team are currently dealing with other enquiries, so you can either hold the line, or press 1 to leave a voicemail.
+Our team are currently dealing with other enquiries.
+Please hold the line, or press 1 to leave a voicemail.

-Please leave your full name, your phone number including area code, and a brief summary of your enquiry and one of our team will call you back as soon as they’re free.
+Please leave your full name and your phone number including area code.
+Give us a brief summary of your enquiry and one of our team will call you back as soon as they’re free.

 Order and delivery enquiries

-Once the customer places the order, you should send them a confirmation email with details of the expected delivery time.
+Once the customer places the order, send them a confirmation email with the expected delivery time.

-This confirmation should also ideally include a link to the delivery company’s tracking system, so the customer can follow their order’s progress.
+This should include a link to the delivery company’s tracking system, so the customer can follow their order’s progress.

-The more informed you keep the customer, the less likely they’ll feel the need to contact you.
+The better informed the customer, the less the need to contact you.

-That’s when they’ll contact your e-Commerce customer service team for help.
-That team need clear processes and access to the right technology to help those customers.
+That’s when they contact your e-Commerce customer service team for help.
+Your team need clear processes, and access to the right technology to help those customers.

 They’ll need the customers tracking details, or an order number.
 They’ll need access to the store’s customer order database, and the delivery company’s order tracking system.

-You need to plan for different scenarios e.g. order not received, missing in transit, arrived damaged and develop an action plan for each scenario.
+You need to plan for different scenarios e.g. order not received, missing in transit, arrived damaged and have a clear process for each scenario.

-Payment enquiries often relate to over or under-charges, and the customer service team need the right processes, authority and technology to resolve these problems for customers.
+Payment enquiries often relate to over or under-charges.
+Your team needs the right processes, authority and technology to resolve payment issues.

-That’s why you need to be transparent about all fees and delivery charges when you take an order.
-There should be no surprises for the customer, and what appears on the receipt / invoice should match what they’re charged.
+That’s why you need to be transparent about all fees and delivery costs when you take an order.
+There should be no surprises for the customer when they see the receipt or invoice.

 Returns and refunds

-You often detail your returns and refunds policy in your terms and conditions, but it’s also worth including a simpler version in your FAQs.
+Your returns and refunds policy often appears in your terms and conditions.
+But it’s also worth including a simpler version in your FAQs.

-For more standardised categories like online alcohol, there can be different returns and refund issues.
-For example, if the product is damaged (say with glass bottles), or was stolen (if left on the doorstep).
+For standardised categories like online alcohol, there can be other returns and refund issues.
+For example, damaged products (say with glass bottles), or stolen products (if left on the doorstep).

-Every time a customer has an enquiry or problem, it’s an opportunity for you to help them.
-Help customers and they’ll like you more.
+Every time a customer has an enquiry, it’s an opportunity to help.
+Help customers and they keep buying.
 It’s not that complicated.
-Don’t help them, and obviously you risk losing them.

-Customers are generally happy to share their experiences – good and bad – when it comes to customer service.
-Look at social media feeds and review sites, and you’ll see a lot of comments on customer service.
+Customers share their experiences – good and bad – of customer service.
+Look at social media feeds and review sites – lots of comments on customer service.